ChrisNZL/snap-chromium/README.md

 ---

-This extension is unofficial and not maintained by Snap.
+This extension is unofficial and not maintained by 2degrees.

 If you need assistance, tweet me on Twitter [@ChrisNZL](https://twitter.com/ChrisNZL), or email me chrisnzl@snap.net.nz - thanks!